 - And

-- Polyols – sorbitol, mannitol, xylitol and maltitol (found in a range of packaged products).
+- Polyols – sorbitol, mannitol, xylitol and maltitol found in some vegetables and fruit and a range of packaged products.

 Some common high FODMAP foods include garlic, onion, apples, milk, mushrooms, bread and chickpeas.

-FODMAPs are found in a wide variety of foods, including fruit and vegetables, grains and cereals, nuts, legumes, lentils, dairy foods and packaged foods.
+FODMAPs are found in a wide variety of foods, including fruit and vegetables, grains, nuts, legumes (eg, lentils), some dairy foods and packaged foods.

 This can make following a low FODMAP diet difficult to navigate as you can't simply guess which foods will be high or low in FODMAPs.